-1.8.5.2.
-By way of derogation from point 1.8.1, operators in third countries may use in-conversion plant reproductive material in accordance with point (a) of the second subparagraph of Article 10(4) when organic plant reproductive material is justified to be not available in sufficient quality or quantity in the territory of the third country in which the operator is located.
+1.8.5.2. ► M11 By way of derogation from point 1.8.1, operators in third countries may use in-conversion plant reproductive material in accordance with Article 10(4), second subparagraph, point (a), or plant reproductive material authorised in accordance with point 1.8.6 when organic plant reproductive material is justified to be not available in sufficient quality or quantity in the territory of the third country in which the operator is located. ◀